Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

 He fights with **Toothlust** in combat, and the bites of that weapon deal immediate and ongoing physical damage (save ends).
 That fine coat is the **Cloak of Mouths**, whose bites do physical damage and slow (save ends).
-You know you're looking at a sophisticated ghoul when he uses utentils to eat.
+You know you're looking at a sophisticated ghoul when he uses utensils to eat you.

 Dorensain can sometimes pull off a **Ravenous Frenzy** maneuver (recharge 6), which allows him to move his speed without provoking opportunity attacks and